stellafultz/photo_grade/README.md

 ## What it does

 1. **Extracts** a representative color from each photo.
-2. **Sorts** them by solving the open Traveling Salesman Path in OKLab space — nearest-neighbor construction refined with 2-opt — so adjacent photos are always the closest perceptual match.
+2. **Sorts** them by minimizing the total perceptual distance between neighbors.
-3. **Fits** a smooth trajectory through the sorted sequence.
-Each photo's target color is a Gaussian-weighted average of its neighbors, *excluding itself*, so outliers actually register as outliers.
+3. **Identifies** outliers by comparing each photo's color to the average of its neighbors, flagging any photo whose gap exceeds the sensitivity threshold.
-4. **Grades** the photos that deviate past a threshold, scaling lightness and shifting chroma in OKLab to pull them onto the curve.
+5. **Grades** the photos that deviate past the sensitivity threshold, scaling lightness and shifting chroma in OKLab to pull them onto the curve.

 Optionally, pick a reference photo and the whole set adapts to its color